 - Don’t reinvent the wheel with security requirements.
 Use well-vetted sources such as NIST and OWASP as a start, and expand on them as you grow in your API security maturity

-- Be sure to include API integration. identify the overlap of security requirements for building APIs and call out the uniqueness for integration scenarios.
+- Be sure to include API integration.
+Identify the overlap of security requirements for building APIs and call out the uniqueness for integration scenarios.

 - Streamline threat modeling of APIs.
-Any threat modeling tooling you use should generate threat models that are machine parsable.
+Any threat modeling tooling should generate threat models that are machine parsable.
 You will also likely need to confine threat modeling activities to subsets of your most critical APIs.
 Frequency of reviews will be a byproduct of what your teams can support and how often API teams update APIs.

 - Don’t skimp on the prescriptive guidance for engineering teams.
 Define secure coding and configuration practices that are translations of higher-level security requirements for authentication, authorization, input validation, input filtering, output escaping, error handling, encryption, and other requirements.